 Yep, it’s a slippery slope from there, unless you do something about it now to change your mentality around food.

 The problem with starvation diets

 To put it simply, your body goes into starvation mode when you restrict calories too far.
-You may seem to lose weight at first, but then fearing that food is scarce your body will believe it is starving and actually hold onto fat; and of course, that is just the worst possible scenario as all your efforts will have been in vain.
+You may seem to lose weight at first, but then fearing that food is scarce, your body will believe it is starving and actually hold onto fat.
+And, this is the worst possible scenario as all your efforts will have been in vain.

-To make matters worse, as soon as you go back to your old ways of eating you just pile it all back on again quickly – and usually MORE on top; meaning you have ultimately done more harm than good.
-Depressing huh?
+To make matters worse, as soon as you go back to your old ways of eating you just pile it all back on again quickly.
+And, usually MORE on top, ultimately doing more harm than good.

-And so another vicious cycle begins, which hammers home my point about the need to make life long changes by eating healthily and exercising regularly.
-This is the only surefire way to keep your body nutritionally in balance and your blood sugar stable, both of which are the major players of keeping your BMI within a healthy range.
+And so another vicious cycle begins.
+This hammers home the point about the need to make life long changes by eating healthily and exercising regularly.
+It is the only sure-fire way to keep your body nutritionally in balance and your blood sugar stable.
+Both of which are the major players of keeping your BMI within a healthy range.
 Check your BMI here.